jocampo/alten-app-challenge/README.md

 you need to revert a change in the future).

 ### Starting the Flask app
-You're almost there! now you need to type the following to start the server.
+4. You're almost there! now you need to type the following to start the server.
 From the project root, type the following:
 ```sh
 flask run
 ```
 Flask uses the `5000` port by default, so you should be able to open the url: `http://127.0.0.1:5000/` and see something similar to this:

 ![local.png](/readme_files/local.png)

+## Deployment

+This app is currently configured to auto-deploy on a Heroku app whenever a push is made to the `main` branch of this git repo.

+Whenever a deployment happens, all the missing migrators are executed (if any).
+This ensures that the database isn't out of sync with the app models.

+Additionally, we use [Green Unicorn](https://gunicorn.org/) as a WSGI server to our Flask app in our rudimentary production environment.
+We need this interface in order boot up multiple worker instances of our app(thus being able to handle more requests at a time).

+Lastly, we use the free tier of Heroku Postgres for our Heroku app.

+## Tech Used